Home » International Relations » UN High Seas Treaty

 • Lack of Implementation Roadmap: Out of 104 signatories, only 14 have ratified the treaty, far from the 60 required for enforcement.

-• Geopolitical rivalries, especially in the South China Sea and Bay of Bengal, hinder consensus on establishing Marine Protected Areas (MPAs).
+• Geopolitical rivalries, especially in the South China Sea and the Bay of Bengal, hinder consensus on establishing Marine Protected Areas (MPAs).

 • Contentious Provisions: The treaty mandates profit-sharing from marine genetic resources via a global fund.